Chapter 4 Mock the Binance API

 end

-to the list of deps of the naive
+...We’ll also add :binance_mock to the dependency list for the naive app,

 4.9 Test the implementation